Double Your Donation

 expansion to Western Nepal and campaign to stop the illegal red panda trade.

 Red pandas are on the brink.
 The global red panda population has declined by 50% over the last 20 years and there may be as few as 2,500 remaining in the wild.

 Red pandas are nearly extinct in their western range due to deforestation and illegal trade.

 Here's our chance to save this endangered species.
-Thanks to Medway Charitable Trust, when you donate to Red Panda Network on #GivingTuesday your gift will be matched up to $5,000!
+Thanks to Medway Charitable Trust, all donations to Red Panda Network on #GivingTuesday will be matched!